 We’re often asked, ‘Where is the best place to retire in Australia?’
-Rarely are we asked, ‘Where is the worst place to retire in Australia?’
-That is, until early one morning when we had a telephone call from a radio station.
+Rarely are we asked, ‘Where is the worst place to retire in Australia?’ or how to work out where not to retire.
+That is, until early one morning when we had a telephone call from a radio station who asked just that.

 Such places may be attractive for some who plan to ‘get away from it all’ in their retirement.
 To others, however, such places have no attraction.

 It’s worth noting that some towns and areas that have seemed ‘dull and lifeless’ can have a renaissance.
 Places can reinvent themselves.
 As comedian Brian Doyle once said, ‘When I was a boy we lived on “Goat Hill”, now that the Yuppies have moved in it’s called “Angora Rise!’

 What are indicators that a town is ‘dull’?
 If, when driving in, you see quite a few shops for lease, that’s a red flag.
 Why have these businesses closed?
 Is there a problem attracting people to the area?